Download and complete the Enrollment and Prescription Form and fax to: 855-423-0011

 The NRS is composed of one item and represents the numbers 0 (“no itch”) to 10 (“worst imaginable itch”).
 Subjects are asked to rate the intensity of their itch using this scale.

-ADBRY® (tralokinumab-ldrm) injection is indicated for the treatment of moderate-to-severe atopic dermatitis in adult patients whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
+ADBRY® (tralokinumab-Idrm) injection is indicated for the treatment of moderate-to-severe atopic dermatitis in patients aged 12 years and older whose disease is not adequately controlled with topical prescription therapies or when those therapies are not advisable.
 ADBRY can be used with or without topical corticosteroids.